kubedb/docs/docs/guides/mongodb/tls/sharding.md

 Error from server (Forbidden): admission webhook "mongodb.validators.kubedb.com" denied the request: can't have disabled set to mongodb.spec.sslMode when mongodb.spec.clusterAuthMode is set to x509
 ```

-To **upgrade from Keyfile Authentication to x.509 Authentication**, change the `sslMode` and `clusterAuthMode` in recommended sequence as suggested in [official documentation](https://docs.mongodb.com/manual/tutorial/upgrade-keyfile-to-x509/).
+To **update from Keyfile Authentication to x.509 Authentication**, change the `sslMode` and `clusterAuthMode` in recommended sequence as suggested in [official documentation](https://docs.mongodb.com/manual/tutorial/update-keyfile-to-x509/).
 Each time after changing the specs, follow the procedure that is described above to verify the changes of `sslMode` and `clusterAuthMode` inside the database.

 ## Cleaning up